-- 7.155 Travel behaviour in Worthing is currently dominated by car travel while public transport and active travel modes are not seen as viable options for many journeys which leads to a number of issues.
+- 7.163 Travel behaviour in Worthing is currently dominated by car travel while public transport and active travel modes are not seen as viable options for many journeys which leads to a number of issues.
 The geography of Worthing is relatively flat compared to other coastal towns, promoting a key opportunity to deliver and encourage modal shift from car to active modes in the future.
-The current key transport issues in Worthing are: - Congestion on A27 during peak periods; - Congestion on A259 during peak periods; - Rat-running on less suitable routes to avoid congestion; - Level cross delays at South Farm Road and South Street, Tarring; - Rail services to London, Brighton and the Solent cities can be slow, and some trains lack modern facilities; - No direct rail service to Horsham; - Traffic-related air quality management area on A27 between Grove Lodge and Lyons Farm; - Bus journey times are slow at peak times due to congestion;
+The current key transport issues in Worthing are: - Congestion on the A27 during peak periods; - Congestion on the A259 during peak periods; - Rat-running on less suitable routes to avoid congestion; - Level crossing delays at South Farm Road and South Street, Tarring; - Rail services to London, Brighton and the Solent cities can be slow, and some trains lack modern facilities; - No direct rail service to Horsham; - Traffic-related air quality management area on the A27 between Grove Lodge and Lyons Farm; - Bus journey times are slow at peak times due to congestion; - Cycle network is discontinuous and does not meet user needs; and - Severance caused by the A27 and West Coastway. - 7.164 DfT undertook a feasibility study in 2013 which identified a need for improvements to the A27 at Worthing and Lancing (in Adur District).
+In 2017, National Highways consulted on a package of improvements to increase the capacity of several key junctions along the route, but these were not supported by the majority of consultees.
+The A27 Worthing and Lancing scheme is part of the Government's Roads Investment Strategy (2020-2025) and options are expected to be developed before consultation with stakeholders in the short term.

-- Cycle network is discontinuous and does not meet user needs; - Severance caused by the A27 and West Coastway. - 7.156 DfT undertook a feasibility study in 2013 which identified a need for improvements to the A27 at Worthing and Lancing (in Adur District).
-In 2017, Highways England consulted on a package of improvements to increase the capacity of several key junctions along the route, but these were not supported by the majority of consultees.
-The A27 Worthing and Lancing scheme is part of the Government's Roads Investment Strategy (2020-2025) and options are expected to be developed before consultation with stakeholders in the short term. - 7.157 In the future, once Worthing Local Plan development takes place, it is anticipated that some of the current transport issues will require monitoring.
-Therefore, interventions are needed in Worthing that will reduce car travel at peak times.
-If such interventions are not delivered or are not successful, then the following locations on the highway network are likely to require capacity improvement in the future to mitigate the impacts of development: - Poulters Lane / Offington Lane junction - A259 / A2032 / Goring Street Roundabout - Durrington Lane / A2032 / The Boulevard Roundabout - Poulters Lane / A2032 Roundabout
+- 7.165 In the future, once Worthing Local Plan development takes place, it is anticipated that some of the current transport issues will worsen if background traffic also grows as forecast.
+Therefore, interventions are needed in the Borough that will reduce car travel at peak times.
+If such interventions are not delivered or are not successful, then congestion at the following locations on the highway network is likely to worsen and measures may be required to protect vulnerable users and keep traffic moving:

+- Poulters Lane / Offington Lane junction

+- A259 / A2032 / Goring Street Roundabout

+- Durrington Lane / A2032 / The Boulevard Roundabout

+- Poulters Lane / A2032 Roundabout

-Transport Strategy
+Transport Strategy for Worthing